 20. Will Priority and Focus Schools be removed from the Priority and Focus School lists if the school shows improvement next year?

 Priority Schools must implement a federally- or state-approved turnaround plan for three years and meet predetermined exit criteria to be removed from the Priority School list.
 Focus Schools will be removed from the Focus School list if the school meets the predetermined exit criteria developed by the OSPI.

 21. How does the 2015-16 Index differ from the 2014-15 Index?

 The latest Index version is derived from the 2015-16 statewide assessment and other educational data.
 The winter 2017 Index version incorporates a number of changes that include:

 22. Which assessments factor into the Achievement Index school ratings?

-For the first time, the winter 2016 version of the Index uses the 2014-15 Smarter Balanced Assessment results for English/Language Arts and math.
-The current version of the Index also includes the Washington Measure of Student Progress in science) and the end-of-course assessment in biology to compute school ratings.
+The winter 2017 version of the Index uses the 2015-16 Smarter Balanced Assessment results for English/Language Arts and math.
+The current version of the Index also includes the Washington Measure of Student Progress in science and the end-of-course assessment in biology to compute school ratings.